 If the cartel conduct amounts to criminal behaviour, the FCO and the public prosecutor can conduct proceedings in parallel.
 In this case, usually the FCO will lead the proceedings against the undertaking and the public prosecutor against the individuals involved in the cartel.

 The FCO has authority to impose administrative fines directly.
 Administrative fines for undertakings can reach up to 10% of the economic entity's turnover in the previous financial year (see 1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards).

-The FCO's cartel proceedings are often terminated by settlements, which requires the undertaking to admit the wrongdoing and all the necessary facts to impose a fine in a settlement statement.
+The FCO's cartel proceedings are often terminated by settlements, which require the undertaking to admit the wrongdoing and all necessary facts in order for a fine to be imposed in a settlement statement.
 There is no formal legal procedure for settlements.
 The FCO follows its own best practices that are laid down in an internal explanatory note.
 A settlement procedure usually involves several talks with the authority and only takes place later in the investigation, often after the statement of objections has been issued.

 The FCO has an incentive to settle cases because it is fast and efficient.

 Undertakings that engage in settlements are rewarded with a reduced fine (up to 10%) and the issuance of a shorter and less detailed fining decision (Kurzbescheid), which can be beneficial in the defence against damage actions.
 Another incentive for settlements is the Higher Regional Court of Düsseldorf's practice of establishing even higher fines than the FCO.
 This gives the FCO a strong (albeit questionable) leverage in settlement discussions.